moeen-mahmud/100-days-of-code/log.md

 **Today's Progress**

-1. Today, I practiced all the things I learned in React so far.
-Tomorrow, I will started to work for the Backend part.
+1. Today, I practised all the things I learned in React so far.
+Tomorrow, I will start to work on the Backend part.

 ### Screenshot